nfkp/nfkp-godot-scripts/GlslTexture/README.md

 ### path
 path to glsl file.
 Ex: `"res://shader.glsl"`
 ### resolution
 Resolution of texture.
 The shader writes to a square texture.
-The default value is 512 by 512 px.
+The default value is 512x512.
 ### uniform_data
 Data sent to the uniform buffer, whose memory is organized in the std140 layout.
 By default the `glsl_write_to_texture()` function sends a uniform with the resolution in it.
 The size of uniform buffers are rounded up to a multiple of the size of a vec4.
 You'll have to add filler data so the data is organized in blocks of 16 bytes.